 In 1515 Pope Leo X (r.
 1513-21) commissioned Raphael (1483-1520) to create ten full-scale coloured cartoons for a set of tapestries he wished to have made at the Brussels workshop of the renowned Flemish tapestry-maker, Pieter van Aelst (died 1536).
-The tapestries were intended to be hung, albeit only on very special occasions, in the Sistine Chapel.
+The tapestries were intended to be hung, albeit only on very special occasions, in the Cappella Sistina(Sistine Chapel).

 By great fortune, seven of Raphael's cartoons have survived and form part of the collection of the Victoria & Albert Museum in London.

 St Stephen was one of the seven men ordained by the Apostles as the first deacons responsible for distributing alms to the needy.
 He was falsely accused of blasphemy and when he rebuked his accusers he had an apparition of Jesus and God the Father.
 St Stephen was stoned to death.
 One of the witnesses was Saul, who guarded the executioners’ garments.